gecko0307/dagon/doc/Post-Processing.md

 Dagon provides a simple built-in post-processing pipeline, `PostProcRenderer`, that includes a stack of common filters, which can be enabled and disabled individually, via render.conf file or in the application code.
 It is also possible to add custom filters.

 Most of the filters work in linear RGB color space, which ensures physically correct color arythmetics.
+Dagon's working space is Rec.
+709 linear RGB.

 ## Depth of Field